 Your hands are made up of a complex structure of nerves, blood vessels, bones, and soft tissues that must withstand constant pressure throughout the day — a combination that makes them prone to numerous hand conditions.
 The physicians at Barrington Orthopedic Specialists have extensive experience treating diverse types of hand conditions.
-If you have hand pain, stiffness, or another hand problem, book an appointment online or call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.
+If you have hand pain, stiffness, or another hand problem, call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.

 Osteoarthritis is the most common arthritis of the hand and fingers.
 It’s a degenerative disease that develops as loss of cartilage causes pain, stiffness, impaired movement, and inflammation.